dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ## So... how does it work?

-The first thing you should know about the PLG is that it's not a load generator application that works out-of-the-box.[^2] It is instead an async C# project that provides you with the tools you need to write your load tests (_a la_ [K6](https://k6.io/) or [NBomber](https://nbomber.com/)).
+The first thing you should know about the PLG is that it's not a load generator application that works out-of-the-box.[^2] It is instead an async C# project that provides you with the abstractions and infrastructure you need to write your load tests (_a la_ [K6](https://k6.io/) or [NBomber](https://nbomber.com/)).
 You are responsible for setting up the business logic, and the PLG is responsible for executing your business logic in a way that accurately represents a factory's production flow.

 [^2]: But you can absolutely develop a load generator application backed by the PLG if you want!